Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Regular meal timing

-This is where nutrition support actually makes a difference.
-In many kids, I work with
+This is where nutrition support makes a difference.

 4. Avoid Using Food as Behaviour Control